astropy/astropy-APEs/APE6.rst

 Detailed description
 ---------------------

-The proposed Data-table Text Interchange Format (DTIF) has the following overall structure:
+The proposed Enhanced CSV (ECSV) format has the following overall structure:

-- A header section which consists of lines that start with the "#" character and provide the table definition via a YAML-encoded data structure.
+- A header section which consists of lines that start with the ``#`` character and provide the table definition and data format via a YAML-encoded data structure.
-- An initial line in the header section which identifies the file as DTIF and provides a version number.
+- An initial line in the header section which identifies the file as ECSV and provides a version number.
-- A CSV-formatted data section in which the first line contains the column names and subsequent lines contains the data values
+- A CSV-formatted data section in which the first line contains the column names and subsequent lines contains the data values.

 Why YAML?
 ^^^^^^^^^^